a-bruhn/a-bruhn.github.io/_posts/2025-08-07-hustle-culture.md

 At least, though, he did not need to worry about finding the doc the following Wednesday.
 A week prior, as he had asked him whether he would station his cart again at the same street.

-> "_Of course, as long as I have customers here I will come,_" had the doc replied.
+> _"Of course, as long as I have customers here I will come,_" had the doc replied.
 >

 And so, another week passed and Henry did not need to introduce himself to people any more.
 He could—he just wouldn't be able to understand the other party, as the doc had removed both his outer and inner ears.
 All that for just $35.
 Henry wondered, how the man could make a living with these prices.
 His new situation required some further adjustments and so he devised the five-page memo, which was _one more efficient than the industry standard._ Handing him their memos, all the colleagues who just a month ago would not care for his opinion one bit, now feared his critique and deeply valued his feedback.
 Somehow, he managed to become the central technical authority in his business unit.
 All this within the span of a few weeks.